Datavault-UK/automate-dv-docs/docs/macros/stage_macro_configurations.md

     ```

 In the above example we define a constant value for our new `SOURCE` column.
 We do this by prefixing our string with an
 exclamation mark: `!`.
-This is syntactic sugar provided by dbtvault to avoid having to escape quotes and other
+This is syntactic sugar provided by AutomateDV to avoid having to escape quotes and other
 characters.

 As an example, in the highlighted derived column configuration in the snippet above, the generated SQL would look like